Summer, summer, summertime! At Hever you can unwind – or explore to your heart’s content! Find out what’s on in July at Hever Castle.

 Hever Castle & Gardens is very proud to welcome dogs on leads and the 125 acre grounds at all times of the year.
 Lake Walk is particularly popular for owners both at Castle Canines or all year around.

 See full event detail for Castle Canines.

-We’re very excited to announce that this summer we will be unveiling a new adventure playground, complete with a nine-metre tall castle that is sure to delight young visitors.
+We’re very excited to announce that this autumn we will be unveiling a new adventure playground, complete with a nine-metre tall castle that is sure to delight young visitors.

 ‘Tudor Towers’ is set to be bigger than a four bedroom house with its own moat, drawbridge and three turrets.The giant structure will feature three slides and two poles and lots of interactive elements split into three houses: Hawk (Astor), Bull (Boleyn) and Squirrel (Waldegrave).

 Children will be able to experience a castle under siege with one side left incomplete as if is under attack!
 With a cargo net to climb, cries of archers, a drawbridge and ten model knights to battle past there’s plenty to keep the kids occupied.